AvaloniaUI/avalonia-docs/docs/concepts/services/storage-provider/file-picker-options.md

 If specific hint is not known, don't set random values or "*.*" wildcard, instead keep this collection null.
 It will tell the platform to ignore this collection and instead try to use another one.
 :::

-The custom and the built-in file types are added like this:
+To create a list of file types for the file picker:

 ```cs
 //This can also be applied for SaveFilePicker.